GillesSchneider/neuro-imaging/haxby-registration/README.md

 ## Why registering Haxby to MNI space is important?

 Because Haxby is not primarily aligned with MNI space, it is impossible to apply parcellations on Haxby using atlases (e.g: Yeo 2011 _[4]_).
-This way, registering Haxby to MNI space provides us new ways to analyze and understand it deeper than before.
+This way, registering Haxby to MNI space leads to new ways to analyze, thus understand deeper the dataset.

 ## Required Packages
 _numpy, nibabel, nilearn, dipy, tqdm_